FCancella/Skins-Trading-Tracker/README.md

 ## Features

-* **Add new trades** with an item name, buy price, buy source and purchase date (defaults to the current date).
+* **Add new trades** with an item name, buy price, buy source and buy date (defaults to the current date).
 Allowed sources are Youpin, Skinport, Floatdb, Dash BOT and Dash P2P.
 * **Inline sell form** for each open trade.
 When a trade is sold you can enter the sell price, sell source and sold date directly in the